-The footage used in this new film primarily from the 1950s and serves to show the Queen as a mother, wife, and head of the household.
+The footage used in this film is primarily from the 1950s and serves to show the Queen as a mother, wife, and head of the household.

-'The Queen Unseen, set to air on British TV, on Thurs, Apr 9, will show Queen Elizabeth in a whole new light.
+'The Queen Unseen, set to air on BBC, on May 29, shows Queen Elizabeth in a whole new light.
 The documentary is said to be jam-packed with footage and photos of the Royal Family that haven't seen the light of day, and will also contain several home videos taken by the Royals themselves.

 The footage used in the documentary is primarily from the 1950s and serves to show Queen Elizabeth less as a monarch, but more as a mother, wife, and head of the household.